youssefghamry/BildPress/README.md

 	- whatsapp =>https://api.whatsapp.com/send?phone=201030459067
 	- telegram =>https://t.me/YGBrandMaker

-## WordPress

-- BildPress – Construction WordPress Theme.
+##  BildPress – Construction WordPress Theme.

 - BildPress – Construction WordPress Theme suitable for various types of professional Construction, Industrial, Manufacturing, Factory, Company, Small Scale Industry, Business, Engineering websites.
 This Theme specially designed for who wants to start their Industrial website .
 Also it can be used for Business Website.